MadeByAdem/NieuwsBot/README.md

 ```

 ### nieuwsbot-schedule.service
-Create a file named `nieuwsbot-schedule.service` with the following content:
+Create a file named `nieuwsbot-schedule.service` with the following content and adjust the path to the python file:

 ```ini
 [Unit]